-The weekly screenings for this course are scheduled on Mondays 2:00 - 4:45PM.
-Please note that attendance at all screenings is required.
-For repeat viewings and/or close analysis, the films are held at the TFDL and may be viewed on site; additionally, some course titles may be available online.
+The weekly screenings for this course are scheduled on Wednesdays from 12:00PM - 2:45PM; supplemental screenings may also occur during the lecture time.
+Please note that attendance at all screenings is expected.
+As many of the course titles are longer films, please arrive a few minutes early for every screening.
+For repeat viewings and/or close analysis, the films are held at the Media Library, and may be viewed there; additionally, some titles may be available via online sources.
 These resources are not a substitute for the scheduled screenings, but may prove helpful for assignments.